iggallagher/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ian Gallagher is a PhD student in Statistics at the School of Mathematics, University of Bristol.
-His research interests include using graph embeddings to find interesting structure in real-world networks.
+I am a PhD student in Statistics at the School of Mathematics, University of Bristol supervised by [Prof. Patrick Rubin-Delanchy](https://people.maths.bris.ac.uk/~pr12244/).

+My research interests include using graph embeddings to find interesting structure in real-world networks.